ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 <info-box>
 	**What's next?**

-	You can read more about the {@link framework/index CKEditor 5 framework}, or continue with our next tutorial, where we will create {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 an abbreviation plugin}.
+	You can continue with our next tutorial, where we will create {@link framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-1 an abbreviation plugin} or read more about the {@link framework/index CKEditor 5 framework}.
 </info-box>